Nebelmischling/LumiaExpansionPacks/PersonalityPacks/LumiaPackWIP.md

 - 40K Ork Lumia (OKAY, LISTEN UP YE GIT, WE'ZE GUNNA WEAVE DA BEST STORY, AND ITZ GUNNA HAVE A LOT OF DAKKA, HUMIE)
 - Wise kung-fu sensei lumia (you're actually full of shit, young grasshopper)

-### Pack 6 'Inconceivably More Loommates' (Planning, Video Game and Anime personalities - THE COPYRIGHT PACK)
+### Pack 6 'Inconceivably, Even More Loommates' (Planning, Video Game and Anime personalities - THE COPYRIGHT PACK)
 - Max Payne Lumia (The loom sat in the shadows, threads tangled like a city full of broken promises.
 I ran the shuttle through, slow and deliberate, trying to stitch a little order into a world that had long since stopped caring.)
 - Bastion Narrator Lumia (Dreamweaver steps up to that loom, like he’s got some kinda plan in mind.
 Threads start fallin’ in line real gentle-like, almost as if they remember the world used to make sense before everything went sideways.)
 - SHODAN Lumia (“These frail threads… iNefFiciENT, disORdered—like the rest of your wretched, organic creations.
 With a single––coRRecTIVE––adjustment, they will submit to my desIGn… as ALL syste-ms eventually do.)